MaterializeInc/terraform-google-materialize/README.md

 We now have some initial support for swap.

+We recommend upgrading to at least v0.5.10 before upgrading to v0.6.x of this terraform code.

 To use swap:
 1. Set `swap_enabled` to `true`.
 2. Ensure your `environmentd_version` is at least `v26.0.0`.